stephanvd/jekyll-now/_posts/2020-01-31-file-uploads-with-vapor-and-dropzone.md

 excerpt_separator: <!--more-->
 ---

 For a startup project in Laravel we'll be launching soon I need to upload multiple files.
 With our AWS hosted stack deployed via Laravel Vapor the logical choice for storage is S3.
 To keep the load off our lambda "backend" I want it to upload to S3 straight from the browser using pre-signed URLs.
-For the frontend functionality I chose [Dropzone](https://www.dropzonejs.com/) because I have experience with it from previous projects.
-(Note to self: Check out [Uppy](https://uppy.io/))
+For the frontend functionality I chose Dropzone because I have experience with it from previous projects.

 I'm assuming you have an AWS account and permission setup with your access key and bucket configured in your .env and vapor.